GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ### Open an extension documentation page {: #open-sites }

-1. Go to any of the following pages:
+Go to any of the following pages:

 - [Welcome to the Chrome Extension documentation][doc-welcome]
 - [Using promises][doc-promises]
 - [Scripting API][api-scripting]

-2. Click on the extension action or press the keyboard shortcut `Ctrl + U` or `Cmd + U`.
+Then, click on the extension action or press the keyboard shortcut `Ctrl + U` or `Cmd + U`.

 It should look like this: